Germey/LaravelGeetest/README.md

 You can configure default product in `config/geetest.php` .

-for example, If you want to use popup product, just change `product` key to `popup`
+for example, If you want to use popup product, just change `product` key to `popup`:

 ```php
 'product' => 'popup'